SmartgridReady/SGrSpecifications/doc/product.md

 ### Contacts Communication Interface

-The contacts interface has the following properties
+The contacts interface has the following properties contained in a `contactInterfaceDescription`

 | Element          | Description |
 |------------------|-------------|